howardjohn/gateway-api-bench/README.md

 This includes adding new routes, but also changing existing configuration.
 When this happens, there is no feedback to the user; routes are reported as "ready" in the status even when they will never become ready.

-Both Cilium and Envoy encounter errors during the test, while all others complete with zero errors.
+Both Cilium and Envoy Gateway encounter errors during the test, while all others complete with zero errors.
 Cilium's errors, however, only occur during the very first route creation, likely indicating the Gateway is not fully setup until the first route attaches.
 In practice, this is unlikely to have any production impact.
-Envoy's, however, occur throughout the test, giving errors on nearly every single route, total to 15,000 failed requests through the test.
+Envoy Gateway's, however, occur throughout the test, giving errors on nearly every single route, total to 15,000 failed requests through the test.

 ## Route Changes